 Identifying and fixing bottlenecks is important to improving the productivity of both the workflow and the organization as a whole.

-Bottlenecks can cause a lot of problems if left unchecked, such as lost revenue, dissatisfied customers, wasted time, poor-quality products or services, and high stress in team members.
+Bottlenecks can cause a lot of problems if left unchecked, and you’ll often find that they lie as the root cause of lost revenue, dissatisfied customers, wasted time, poor-quality products or services, and high stress in team members.

 How to Identify Your Biggest Bottlenecks

 So how do you know if you have a bottleneck?

 Identifying bottlenecks can be easy if they happen to be obvious enough, like an actual backup on a manufacturing line.
 But pinpointing bottlenecks for other, more “abstract” business processes usually takes a bit of critical thinking.

 You want to look at two key areas of your workflow to find any slow-downs: performers and systems.